jasonygodfrey/fractal-module/README.md

 # fractal-module
-Make Fractals in Python Turtle with the FractalArtMaker Module Make Fractals in Python Turtle with the FractalArtMaker Module Posted by Al Sweigart in python
+Make Fractals in Python Turtle with the FractalArtMaker Module

-article header image
-FractalArtMaker is a module for creating fractal art in Python's turtle module.
-You can install the module by running pip3 install FractalArtMaker

-This module is explored in the book "The Recursive Book of Recursion" by Al Sweigart from No Starch Press.
-This blog post will show you how to make fractals like the following:

-You can purchase this book directly from the publisher at https://nostarch.com/recursive-book-recursion or read it online at https://inventwithpython.com/recursion/

-Quickstart
 To view some example fractals, run the following from the interactive shell:

 >>> import fractalartmaker